wearefine/fae/docs/helpers.md

 The nested index table, typically created by the nested index scaffold generator, displays an nested ajax form for quickly creating and editing items from the index.

-The nested_index_table needs the needs the nested_index_header and requires item to be present.
+The nested_index_table needs the needs the index_header with `, nested: true` at the end, and requires item to be present.
 Must be wrapped in `section.js-index-addedit-form` for the forms to display correctly.

 | option | type | default | description |
 |-|-|-|-|